-Google Business Profile Optimization
+Google Business Profile optimization

 Think about it.
-When someone searches “coffee shop near me” or “emergency plumber London,” what pops up first?
+When someone searches “coffee shop near me” or “emergency plumber London,” what comes up first?
 The local pack.
 And who dominates the local pack?
 Businesses with optimised GBP listings.
 It’s that simple.

-Claim and Verify Listings
+Claim and verify listings

 Incomplete profiles are like showing up to a job interview in your pyjamas.
 You might be qualified, but nobody’s taking you seriously.
 Google rewards completeness with visibility, and users reward it with trust.